 Inspired by these images, the writer Didier Daeninckx, author of novels dedicated by the public and the critic, has invented a new, concentrated suspense and happy fantastic anticipation, on the footsteps of mysterious mutinas.

-Frédéric Struccin is a photographer since 2002.
-Specialized in portraits of personalities or anonymous, especially for the press, where he also publishes reports, he leads in parallel a personal artistic work.
-His latest book, Only Bleeding (editions of the beak in the air, 2019), is the story of pictures of a poetic wandering in the streets of Las Vegas.
-His photographs have been the subject of several exhibitions, including the Nicephore Museum Niepce de Chalon-sur-Saône and the Gallery Vu ‘in Paris.
+Frédéric Strucc is a photographer since 2002.
+He collaborates with many media and institutions and pursues a personal artistic work, which mixes imaginary and real.
+His last book, La Source (Maison CF, 2021) is an exploration of the banks of the Seine at the first deconformation.
+Endorphine (Filigranes, 2021) embarks on the heart of illegal sports training during the sanitary crisis.
+Only Bleeding (editions of the spout in the air, 2019), is the story in pictures of a poetic wandering in the streets of Las Vegas.
+His photographs have been the subject of several exhibitions, including the Nicephore Museum Niépce de Chalon-sur-Saône, in the French Art Center in Brussels, at Villa Perochon in Niort, at the Gallery Vu in Paris.

 Didier Daeninckx was born in 1949 in Saint-Denis.
 From 1966 to 1975, he worked as a printer in various companies, then as a cultural animator before becoming a journalist in several municipal and departmental publications.
 He has since appeared about thirty titles that confirm a desire to anchor the intrigues of the black novel in social and political reality.